MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/chromium-devtools-protocol.md

 ms.technology: webview
 ms.date: 05/06/2021
 ---
-# Use the Chrome DevTools Protocol in WebView2
+# Use the Chrome DevTools Protocol in WebView2 apps

 The [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol) provides APIs to instrument, inspect, debug, and profile Chromium-based browsers.
 The Chrome DevTools Protocol is the foundation for the Microsoft Edge DevTools.
 Use the Chrome DevTools Protocol for features that aren't implemented in the WebView2 platform.